 I'm the global co-head of our Franchising, Distribution and Multi-Channel Strategies practice.
 I focus on the retail & consumer and international education sectors and lead our International Education group.

-Over the last 34 years he has constantly advised a wide range of household names, particularly in the retail, food & beverage, education and health care sectors, on the development and implementation of their international expansion strategies and the corresponding re-engineering of their businesses.
+For more than 35 years, I've advised a range of household names in the retail, food & beverage, education, hotels & leisure and healthcare sectors on the development and implementation of their international expansion plans and the re-engineering of their businesses.

-Mark is currently advising the EU Parliament on its initiative to amend the regulation of franchising in the EU and is the author of its Internal Market and Consumer Protection Committee's publication "Legal Perspective of the Regulatory Framework and Challenges for Franchising in the EU".
+I have recently advised the European Parliament on amendments to the regulation of franchising in the EU and am the author of its Internal Market and Consumer Protection Committee's publication "Legal Perspective of the Regulatory Framework and Challenges for Franchising in the EU".
 I'm also co-editor of 'The International Journal of Franchising Law', the world's leading legal periodical in my field of practice.

 Lawyers need to live in the real world and understand how their expertise fits into it.
 That's why I am active in trade associations and international organisations that promote and support international trade.